ttcjc/OpenFOAM/README.md

 Variations of existing OpenFOAM files developed to support custom solver (pisoFoamSC) functionality without impacting native operation.

 Additional functionality includes:
-- Recording of Lagrangian data to separate file(s) as particles cross user-defined streamwise plane(s) of interest
-- Recording of impinging particles to separate file (reducing storage requirements)
 - Ability to record Lagrangian data at user-defined time interval (separate from Eulerian phase)
+- Ability to record Lagrangian data to separate file when particles impinge on a surface in a user-defined volume (and subsequent removal of particles from simulation)
+- Ability to record Lagrangian data to separate file(s) as particles cross user-defined streamwise plane(s) of interest (and subsequent removal of particles from simulation)